-Discharges shall be limited and monitored by the Permittee as specified below.
-Samples shall be collected prior to mixing with any other waste source stream and/or release to the circulating water canal.
+BATW discharges shall be limited and monitored by the Permittee as specified below.
+When discharging, BATW samples shall be collected prior to mixing with any other waste source stream and prior to release to the circulating water cana at the frequency identified in Table 4.1.
 In the event that waste streams from various sources are combined for treatment or discharge, the quantity of each pollutant or pollutant property attributable to each controlled waste source shall not exceed the specified limitations for that waste source.